vechai/vechaiui/README.md

 All contributions are welcome.
 Even, if you notice wrong information, typos, or grammar mistake (English is not my primary language).
 Feel free to open an issue or create a pull request.

-## Credit

-This open-source UI component library was heavily inspired [PrimerCSS](https://primer.style/) & [ChakraUI](https://chakra-ui.com).
-I'd like to thank all of them for their amazing work.
 ## License

 MIT License © 2021 [pepelele](https://github.com/pepelele)